At Ohio University you can be yourself—and become your best self.

-TYPE OF UNIVERSITY: Public comprehensive university offering undergraduate, graduate, and intensive English programs; established in 1804 as Ohio’s first university and the nation’s ninth public university
+TYPE OF SCHOOL: Public comprehensive university offering undergraduate, graduate, and intensive English programs; established in 1804 as Ohio’s first university and the nation’s ninth public university

 SIZE OF CAMPUS: 215 buildings on nearly 1,800 acres

-NUMBER OF STUDENTS: Over 23,000 students on the Athens Campus, including over 17,500 undergraduates
+NUMBER OF STUDENTS: More than 23,000 students on the Athens Campus, including nearly 18,000 undergraduates

 COLLEGES, PROGRAMS, AND DEGREES: Nine academic colleges and one center serve undergraduate students.
 The University also contains a Graduate College and the Heritage College of Osteopathic Medicine.

-GEOGRAPHIC DIVERSITY: The student body represents all 50 U.S. states and Puerto Rico, and 117 countries from around the world.
+GEOGRAPHIC DIVERSITY: The student body represents all 50 US states and Puerto Rico, plus 113 countries from around the world.